 For more specific information about the academic requirements of the Externship Program, please see the Public Service Externship Overview.
 For more specific information about the rules of the Externship Program, please see the Public Service Externship Rules.

 Externship Program Contact

-Kelly Terry, Director of Public Service Externship Program and Pro Bono Opportunities
+Kelly Terry, Associate Professor of Law, Director of Public Service Externship Program and Pro Bono Opportunities